-For our General Supply category, we expect that the reform will lead to lower volume based pricing and higher fixed daily charges, together with greater segmentation for fixed charges based on connection capacity.
+For our General Supply category, we expect that the reform will lead to lower volume-based pricing and higher fixed daily charges, together with greater segmentation for fixed charges based on connection capacity.

-For our irrigation category, we expect that the reform will shift a small part of charges from a fixed basis to a volume basis.
+For our irrigation category, we expect that the reform will shift a small part of charges from a fixed basis to a volume basis, as we move to align with the way that Transpower charges us.
 This will mean that less frequently used irrigators will pay less than the more frequently used irrigation (relative to what they pay now).